Are you moving in 2 weeks and still not ready? There’s no time for lecturing; you’ve got a lot to do in a less-than-ideal amount of time.

 Not to mention unpacking and setting up your new place, or shopping around for anything you need to get settled.

 Remember, you’re also competing with hundreds of other people who need to move due to expiring leases!

-So, if you’ve done absolutely none of the above, take a deep breath, read on, and download the checklist for moving in 2 weeks!
+So, if you’ve done absolutely none of the above, take a deep breath, read on, and download the FREE two-week moving checklist!